Does Car Insurance Cover Flood Damage?

 Comprehensive coverage does not pay for flood damage in these situations:

-• Damage to personal items inside the vehicle
+• Personal belongings inside the vehicle

-The key difference between covered and not-covered claims comes down to foreseeability.
+The difference between covered and not-covered claims comes down to foreseeability.
 Insurers cover sudden, accidental losses.
 They deny claims when a driver made a decision that caused or worsened the damage.

 Do Deductibles Apply to Flood Damage Claims?